 - Make It Easy To Give: Provide your donors with several options for giving and make the options clear!
 Create a button on your website for donations.
 Have a link on your social media pages that directs followers to give.
 Send pre-stamped envelopes for those donors who you know would rather give via check or cash.

 - Focus On Donor Stewardship: It’s very rare that you can ask a person for money, and they give it to you on the spot.
 You need to steward a relationship with them first.
 Build trust and learn about the causes they are interested in.
 Donor stewardship is important for engaging new donors but also for helping to move current donors to the next level of giving.
 Don’t expect that your holiday postcard sent in December will be enough to gain significant traction.
-Make plans to meet up with specific people who you know can give more or should be giving period.
+Make plans to meet up with specific people who you know have the capacity to give more.
 Start those conversations today.

-- Make It Personal: Regardless of what methods you use to ask for gifts (email blast, mailings, one-on-one meetings), you need to bring the focus back to the people you serve and causes you are working to impact.
+- Make It Personal: Regardless of what methods you use to ask for gifts (email blasts, mailings, one-on-one meetings), you need to bring the focus back to the people you serve and the causes you are working to impact.
 Put a face to your mission and make it personal.
 Share specific stories of how your programs changed a family’s life.
-Introduce a donor to that single mom who went back to school.
+Introduce a donor to the single mom who went back to school.
 Highlight exactly where the donor’s dollars are going and who will be impacted.
 Along with the personal anecdotal stories, don’t forget to include your outcome results.
-Need help with having good data to share?
-Check out this blog or our services.
+(Need help with having good data to share?
+Check out this blog or our services).

 We know you’re doing incredible work – now is the time to share that story to 1) communicate your impact and ultimately 2) increase your funding.
 At TCG, we work with many #Transformers like you to diversify and increase funding.
 Contact us for a free consultation or download our simple fundraising tools here.